Camilla de Rossi: Biography

-Camilla likely had Roman citizenship, as she signed the title pages of her manuscripts as Romana, or 'a woman of Roman descent'.
+Born in the late 17th century, De Rossi likely had Roman citizenship, as she signed the title pages of her manuscripts as Romana, meaning 'a woman of Roman descent'.
 Rossi composed four oratorios for solo voices and orchestra, all of which were commissioned by Emperor Joseph I of Austria and were performed in the Imperial Chapel in Vienna.
-She may have lived in Vienna while composing her works.

-Other information about de Rossi is scarce, as the only surviving materials mentioning her are her scores, libretti, and calendar notations marking performances of her works.

 Work

-All of Rossi’s surviving works demonstrate an intimate knowledge of stringed instruments and, as Barbara Garvey Jackson describes, "a keen interest in tone color".
-Her oratorios are all for solo voices with orchestra accompaniment; none of her works use choruses.
-She calls for various instruments (chalumeaux, archlute, trumpets, oboe) with string orchestra (including continuo).
-Her oratorio, Il Sacrifizio di Abramo, reveals her knowledge of instruments, strings in particular, but also demands two chalumeaux, an instrument first heard in Vienna in 1707, one year before her oratorio was performed for the first time in 1708.
+Rossi's oratorios are all for solo voices with orchestral accompaniment; none of her works used choruses.

+Rossi's works typically call for various instruments (chalumeaux, archlute, trumpets, oboe), along with string orchestra (including continuo).
+For example, her oratorio, Il Sacrifizio di Abramo demands two chalumeaux, an instrument first heard in Vienna in 1707, one year before her oratorio was performed for the first time in 1708.
 Her cantata Frá Dori e Fileno is for strings and two soloists.
+Barbara Garvey Jackson (University of Arkansas), mentioned Rossi's work as [showing an] "intimate knowledge" of stringed instruments.